 Two of my friends have been unemployed for months; one took an unemployment workshop, and the other didn’t.
 The first friend still hasn’t found a job, and the second has!
 So why am I suggesting unemployment programs?
 Because it can’t hurt.
 Because you’ll meet and get to know other people in the same boat.
 Because it’ll give you something different to focus on, other than the hopelessness and helplessness you feel after being out of work for so long.

-If you’re not sure what job you should be working at, read Best Jobs for People Who Like to Be Alone…Introverts!
+If you’re not sure what job you should be working at, read Best Jobs for Introverts and People Who Like to Be Alone.

 Volunteer in or out of your field